Adopted by the 170th WMA Council Session, Divonne-les-Bains, France, May 2005

 - Encourages Member States to the Convention to recognize (ratify, accept, approve, confirm or accede) the Protocol to Eliminate Trade in Tobacco Products;

-- Encourages National Medical Associations to work assiduously and energetically to get their governments to implement the measures set out in the FCTC as a minimum;
+- Encourages its constituent members to work assiduously and energetically to get their governments to implement the measures set out in the FCTC as a minimum;

-- Urges governments to introduce regulations and other measures as described in the FCTC.
-Governments should also ban smoking in public places and work places as an urgent public health intervention.
-Governments should also consider additional measures, especially those tobacco control measures that have been proven to be successful in other countries;
+- Urges governments to introduce regulations and other control measures as described in the FCTC including regulation of smokeless tobacco products.
+Governments should ban smoking and vaping in public places and workplaces as an urgent public health intervention and also consider additional measures, especially those tobacco control measures that have been proven to be successful in other countries;

 - Strongly encourages governments to set a distinct method to ensure adequate funding for tobacco control and research;